 The bylaws of the FWWSON provide overarching guidance for shared governance in the school.
 Based on the bylaws, the Faculty/Staff Assembly provides advisement to school administration in terms of SON business, programs, and curriculum.
-Three standing committees report to the Faculty/Staff Assembly.
-Each nursing faculty is a member of at least one committee.
+Three standing committees report to the Faculty/Staff Assembly composed of faculty and staff.
 The school standing committees are: Curriculum and Evaluation, Student Affairs, and Scholarship and Learning.
 Students may volunteer or be invited to serve on the school committees.
 The student representative serves as a liaison between the students and the faculty.
 The College of Health Sciences, which the school is one of the academic units, provides opportunities for students to participate in governing processes.
 The by-laws of the College designate which committees have students as members.